[Comm Law Book]

 — from anonymous teaching evaluation,

-- The current edition is the 4th edition published in 2012.
+- The last Foundation edition is the 4th edition published in 2012.

 Welcome to the web supplement to Jerry Kang, Communications Law & Policy (4th ed.
 Foundation 2012).
 (If you are UCLA School of Law student looking for the next assignment, get to my Commlaw course page.)